Middle-earth in motion pictures: European live-action television productions

 The first live-action adaptations of Tolkien were European television productions made in the 1970s and early 1990s, mostly unlicensed.
 In 1971, the Swedish broadcaster Sveriges Television aired Sagan om Ringen, a short broadcast in two parts, consisting of live-action actors against animated backgrounds.
 It was based on The Fellowship of the Ring, and directed by Bo Hansson, who had previously made a music album based on The Lord of the Rings, under license from the Tolkien Estate.
-The short can no longer be viewed outside Sweden.